The Project

 We believe those communities closest to the proposed development should benefit from it – with them also being best placed to recommend what they believe a ‘community benefit’ should be.

-On-site environmental mitigation and enhancements will be inherent within the material design and development process for the solar park.
 These include protection of existing ecological features such as woodland, hedgerows and ponds, and delivery of biodiversity net gain through additional planting to encourage more native wildlife increasing habitats and food sources for insects and birds, and maintaining existing wildlife corridors.
-However, additional considerations could include the creation of opportunities for public access and recreation, and improving amenity resources in the area.
+Additional considerations could include the creation of opportunities for public access and recreation, and improving amenity resources in the area.

-Off-site, we are considering the possibility of supporting initiatives to make improvements to existing community amenities, such as sports facilities, children’s playground, and village halls, or provision of electric charging points or provision of subsidised solar PV for domestic installation.
+Off-site, we are considering the possibility of supporting initiatives to make improvements to existing community amenities, such as sports facilities, children’s playground, and village halls, or provision of electric charging points or subsidised solar PV for domestic installation.

 We are keen to explore opportunities for existing footpaths to be enhanced with educational walk boards, wildflower meadow planting, and seating or bird watching areas, as well as the introduction of new paths across and around the site area.
 We encourage feedback from anyone who has ideas on this topic.